dizzzzy/clipboard-health/Refactoring.md

 if (event.partitionKey) {
     candidate = event.partitionKey;
 }
-3. I removed the need of the data variable because it was only used once and inserted it directly in the update function: const data = JSON.stringify(event);
+3. I removed the need for the data variable because it was only used once and inserted it directly in the update function: const data = JSON.stringify(event);
 4. I used the ternary operator to reduce the number of lines and to make the return more readable in my opinion.